9001/copyparty/docs/versus.md

 * ⚠️ uploads not resumable / accelerated / integrity-checked
   * ⚠️ on cloudflare: max upload size 100 MiB
 * ✅ cool clipboard widget
-  * copyparty: the markdown editor is an ok substitute
+  * 💾 the markdown editor is an ok substitute
 * 🔵 read-only and upload-only modes (same as copyparty's write-only)
 * 🔵 https, webdav, but no ftp